Regional Jobs and Infrastructure Fund – Regional Jobs Fund (RJF)

 Eligible activities include:

-- Investment Attraction: Those that deliver an identified business growth opportunity (this includes footloose investment attraction, investment in facilities expansion and strategic industry investment planning).
+- Those that deliver an identified business growth opportunity including footloose investment attraction, investment in facilities expansion and strategic industry investment planning.

-- Innovation and Productivity: Those linked to business innovation or commercialisation of technology
+- Activities linked to business innovation or commercialisation of technology.

-- Market Access: Investments, projects and activities that provide more comprehensive engagement with new markets, domestically and abroad.
+- Projects and activities that provide more comprehensive engagement with new markets, domestically and abroad.

-- Employment Precincts: Those that support the development or enhancement of land and facilities that generate greater job density and more productive industry clustering.
+- Development or enhancement of land and facilities that generate greater job density and more productive industry clustering including enabling infrastructure that facilitates long-term investment and jobs creation in a precinct by a foundation business or an anchor tenant.

 Main Assessment Criteria